 The PhD is awarded only for original scholarly achievement.
 The dissertation, which is a significant original contribution to basic knowledge in the candidate’s field, is required.
 Only students with above average academic records in pre-doctoral programs will be accepted in the program.

-Course requirements are established by the student's graduate committee.
-Following a preliminary conference with the program advisor and/or committee, and with the approval of the graduate program chairman, the student will be officially advanced to candidacy.
-After admission to candidacy and the completion of most courses in the candidate's program, the candidate must take oral comprehensive examinations covering all subjects considered relevant to the concentration.
-A seminar on the proposed research topic may be also required by the student's permanent committee.
+Course requirements are established by the student’s graduate committee.
+Following a preliminary conference with the program adviser and/or committee, and with the approval of the Graduate Program Chairman, the student will be officially advanced to candidacy.
+After admission to candidacy and the completion of most courses in the candidate’s program, the candidate must take oral comprehensive examinations covering all subjects considered relevant to the concentration.
+A seminar on the proposed research topic may be also required by the student’s permanent committee.
 A final oral examination, which includes a public defense of the dissertation, is required of all candidates.